 Instead of focusing on the beauty of winter, it’s been too easy for me to let the problems of life take center stage again.
 But this pattern changed for me a few years ago when I hung a giant Post-It pad on my pantry door.

-I had been reading Ann Voskamp’s book One Thousand Gifts and how creating a list of things she was grateful for had changed Ann’s outlook on life from anxiety to joy.
-This practice of keeping a “gratitude journal” has also been scientifically proven to raise the level of happiness in the lives of those who keep them.
+I had been reading Ann Voskamp’s book, One Thousand Gifts and how creating a list of the “gifts” in her life, had changed her outlook on life from anxiety to joy.
+The practice of keeping a “gratitude journal” has also been scientifically proven to raise the level of happiness in the lives of those who keep them.

-With my tendency to worry and focus on what needs “fixing”, rather than what is positive and beautiful in my life, I knew I could use a “reset” as well.
+I have a tendency to worry and focus on what needs “fixing”, rather than what is positive and beautiful in my life, and I knew I could use a “reset” as well.

 Initially, my first entries were the more obvious blessings: